riro9510/FullStack-Security-Boilerplate/README.md

 ## 🚀 Overview

 This repository is my fullstack developer portfolio – a technical showcase of my ability to structure clean, modular, and scalable code across both web and mobile platforms.
-The project is currently in progress and evolving daily.
+The project is currently under construction many things are not available yet.
 The core focus is quality over quantity: **fewer screens, higher polish, deeper architecture**.

 ### 🎯 Purpose